Free Trial

 As a final thought, I view where we are today as phase 1 of a multi-phased attack that I believe will continue to haunt us for the foreseeable future.

-Based on this, I believe we have a small window of time to identify compromised systems and eject the attacker from our systems before significant damage is done.
-Once again, Fidelis Cybersecurity has some world class solutions in this space, and we stand by to assist our customers with mitigating the impacts of this attack as it evolves.
+Once again, Fidelis Security has some world class solutions in this space, and we stand by to assist our customers with mitigating the impacts of this attack as it evolves.